-Menno House is a 19th-century townhouse in the Gramercy Park neighborhood of Manhattan, just east of Second Avenue on 19th Street.
-We are surrounded by an inviting neighborhood of townhouses, restaurants and shops and are within walking distance of Soho, Greenwich Village, Chelsea and Midtown.
+Menno House is located in Gramercy Park, Manhattan, close to the Union Square subway stop.
+We are surrounded by townhouses, restaurants and shops and are within walking distance of Soho, Greenwich Village, Chelsea and Midtown.
+View map

 In 1957, our building was purchased by Mennonites—members of a Historic Peace Church—to house conscientious objectors to war while they completed their alternative government service.
 In the 1980s, house residents formed a local congregation, Manhattan Mennonite Fellowship, which bought Menno House in 1997.
 Today, MMF maintains the resident and guest rooms, and uses the house for office and meeting space.
 Read more.

 Menno House provides long-term housing for Mennonite Voluntary Service (MVS) and Mennonite Central Committee (MCC) volunteers who come to work in New York.
 We also offer up to two years of housing for other people who want to live in an urban, faith-based community while pursuing service opportunities or educational and vocational goals consistent with the values of Manhattan Mennonite Fellowship, which owns the house.
 Learn more.